mravanini/mammography-workshop/workflow/README.md

 - "S3Uri": "s3://<<name_of_the_bucket_with_the_input_images>>/resize/train/"

     This should be, depending on your region:
-        - N. Virginia: replace by "mammography-workshop"
+        - N. Virginia (us-east-1): replace by "mammography-workshop"
         - Ohio (us-east-2): replace by "mammography-workshop-ohio"
         - Oregon (us-west-2): replace by "mammography-workshop-oregon"
         - Ireland (eu-west-1): replace by "mammography-workshop-ireland"